 I don’t know about you, but I can’t say breakfast is always exciting in my house.
 Sure, there are pancake Saturdays, strawberry streusel muffin Wednesdays, and sweet marrow custard Fridays, but there are also olive Thursdays.
 Yes, olive Thursdays, because the sun is up and I’m out of ideas.
 Until now.
 Recently I came across these bacon, egg and toast cups and was inspired to whip up a grain-free version.

-I was a little hesitant because in other versions I’d seen it was difficult to tell if the bacon was fully cooked, but they turned out amazing and the bacon was most definitely cooked through.
+I was a little hesitant to try these, because in other versions I’d seen it was difficult to tell if the bacon was fully cooked.
+But they turned out amazing and the bacon was most definitely cooked through.
 The best part?
 They’re ridiculously easy to make.

 Also, I love that they’re portable.
 Because although it may be a great sensory experience, grabbing a fistful of scrambled eggs on our way out the door is not this mama’s idea of a great start to the morning.

 Thursday mornings have been saved, and very possibly a few “breakfast for dinner” weeknights as well.
 I hope your family loves them as much as ours.

 - ½ cup fillings of choice (see notes)

 - Preheat oven to 375°F.

 - Grease 6 muffin tin wells, then line the walls of each well with a strip of bacon.